AdamSpera/scriptswitch/README.md

 1. When prompted, select any of the presented template scripts to deploy it
 2. The program will display the switch output after the response
-3. When confirmation is recieved, select oen of the following options:
+3. When confirmation is received, select one of the following options:
    - Send another script
    - Exit the program

 ### Output File

-The results are automatically saved to a file in teh root directory named Output.txt
+The results are automatically saved to a file in the root directory named Output.txt

 ## Installation